-U.S. and International Law and the Lowest-Probability, Highest Consequence Risk, 6 N.Y.U.
+12. For the relevant literature from the 1990s, see Michael B. Gerrard & Anna W. Barber, Asteroids and Comets: U.S. and International Law and the Lowest-Probability, Highest Consequence Risk, 6 N.Y.U.
 ENVTL.
 L.J.
-4, 32-48 (1997-1998); John C. Kunich, Planetary Defense: The Legality of Global Survival, 41 AIR FORCE L. REV. 119 (1997); Eugene Brooks, Dangers from Asteroids and Comets: Relevance of International Law and the Space Treaties, 40 PROC.
-ON L. OUTER SPACE 234, 246-247 (1997); K. Sweet, Planetary Preservation: The Need for Legal Provision, 15 SPACE POL'Y 223 (1999); Paul R. Weissman, The Comet and Asteroid Impact Hazard in Perspective, in HAZARDS DUE TO ASTEROIDS AND COMETS 1191, 1206 (Tom Gehrels ed.
-1994).
+4, 32-48 (1997); John C. Kunich, Planetary Defense: The Legality of Global Survival, 41 AIR FORCE L. REV. 119 (1997); Eugene Brooks, Dangers from Asteroids and Comets: Relevance of International Law and the Space Treaties, 40 PROC.
+ON L. OUTER SPACE 234, 246-247 (1997); K. Sweet, Planetary Preservation: The Need for Legal Provision, 15 SPACE POL'Y 223 (1999); Paul R. Weissman, The Comet and Asteroid Impact Hazard in Perspective, in HAZARDS DUE TO ASTEROIDS AND COMETS 1191, 1206 (Tom Gehrels ed., 1994).
 There has been some relevant literature published since 2000: however, to the knowledge of the present author, all such examinations only have considered the particular question of nuclear responses as a small part of a wider discussion, assessing this briefly in a few pages.
-See Legal Aspects of NEO Threat Response, supra note 8, 25-28; Fabio Tronchetti, International Legal Consideration of Cosmic Hazards and Planetary Defense, in HANDBOOK OF COSMIC HAZARDS AND PLANETARY DEFENSE 1027, 1036-1037 (Joseph N. Peltona and Firooz Allahdadi eds.
-2015); Jinyuan Su, Measures Proposed for Planetary Defence: Obstacles in Existing International Law and Implications for Space Arms Control, 34 SPACE POL'Y 1, 2 (2015); Jinyuan Su, Control Over Activities Harmful to the Environment, in ROUTLEDGE HANDBOOK OF SPACE LAW 73, 85 (Ram S. Jakhu and Paul Stephen Dempsey eds.
-2017); Virgiliu Pop, Legal Considerations on Asteroid Exploitation and Deflection, in ASTEROIDS: PROSPECTIVE ENERGY AND MATERIAL RESOURCES 659, 675-676 (Viorel Badescu ed.
-2013); Seamone, Wishing on a Star, supra note 8, 1106 (footnote 73); Fasan, supra note 11, 2346, 2349.
+See Legal Aspects of NEO Threat Response, supra note 8, 25-28; Fabio Tronchetti, International Legal Consideration of Cosmic Hazards and Planetary Defense, in HANDBOOK OF COSMIC HAZARDS AND PLANETARY DEFENSE 1027, 1036-37 (Joseph N. Peltona & Firooz Allahdadi eds., 2015); Jinyuan Su, Measures Proposed for Planetary Defence: Obstacles in Existing International Law and Implications for Space Arms Control, 34 SPACE POL'Y 1, 2 (2015); Jinyuan Su, Control Over Activities Harmful to the Environment, in ROUTLEDGE HANDBOOK OF SPACE LAW 73, 85 (Ram S. Jakhu & Paul Stephen Dempsey eds., 2017); Virgiliu Pop, Legal Considerations on Asteroid Exploitation and Deflection, in ASTEROIDS: PROSPECTIVE ENERGY AND MATERIAL RESOURCES 659, 675-676 (Viorel Badescu ed., 2013); Seamone, Wishing on a Star, supra note 8, at 1106 n.73; Fasan, supra note 11, at 2346, 2349.

-nuclear explosions to avert NEO impact, including through charting the recent progress in the nuclear disarmament and space de-militarization movements.
+NEO impact, including through charting the recent progress in the nuclear disarmament and space de-militarization movements.

 The second part of the article, comprising sections V-VII, shifts to an analysis of the legal aspects of nuclear NEO response.
 Section V considers possible prohibitions or restrictions on such action under existing treaty law.
-It is argued that the widely held view13 that nuclear NEO response would be prima facie unlawful likely is correct, but is not self-evident.
+It is argued that the widely held view13 that nuclear NEO response would be prima facie unlawful is likely correct, but not self-evident.
 Section VI then assesses existing mechanisms that may be able to preclude the apparent unlawfulness of such action.
 Given that the existing legal position is unclear and complex, section VII concludes with the tentative suggestion that a new (limited and safeguarded) legal exception should be created, operating through a bespoke multilateral body for decision-making and oversight.

-I. NEO IMPACT RISK
+II.
+NEO IMPACT RISK

 Given the long-standing, tabloid-fueled climate of "asteroid paranoia" in modern western culture,14 it is important not to overstate the threat that NEOs pose.
-At the same time, the very factors that have contributed to this "asteroid paranoia" - sensationalism in the media and entertainment industry - also mean that it is easy to dismiss calamitous NEO impact as a concern that should be reserved for science fiction fans and conspiracy theorists.15 It is important not to underestimate the risk either.
+At the same time, the very factors that have contributed to this "asteroid paranoia"-sensationalism in the media and entertainment industry-also mean that it is easy to dismiss calamitous NEO impact as a concern that should be reserved for science fiction fans and conspiracy theorists.15 It therefore also is important not to underestimate the risk posed by NEOs.